Faeshal/Faeshal.github.io/source/_posts/Strapi-Headless-CMS.md

 }));
 ```

-This will override the strapi's default function.
-For example again, i wanna ovveride DELETE /products endpoint.
+This will override the Strapi's default function.
+Again, for example i wanna ovveride DELETE /products endpoint.
 So i must create controller with the name of **"delete"** and write our logic there.
 That's it.
-You don't need to change anything in the route.
+You don't need to change anything on the route.
 Just leave it as the default.

 Then how do I know the names of other built in functions name ? such as endpoint for update product.
 Simple, You can see function list via dashboard, like this.